 Allowing employees to use floating holidays for specific events like birthdays or religious holidays can allow them to take time off without dipping into another PTO bank.
 This policy can require the floating holiday to be taken on a specific day or within a narrow timeline.
 Learn more about floating holidays here.

-You’ll want to consider what types of relationships are eligible under the policy, the number of days, and if those days are per incident or per year.
+In states with no bereavement leave laws, you may choose to implement a bereavement leave policy that would provide employees with unpaid or paid time off for absences related to the death of a family member or close relative.
+You’ll want to consider what types of relationships are eligible under the policy, the number of days available under the policy, and whether those days are available per incident or per year.

 Certain states have specific pay requirements for employers, but all states require that employees be allowed to take time off when called to serve on a jury, or in other similar scenarios.
 If you are subject to such laws or you choose to pay during jury duty obligations, you can create a policy to coordinate and track this.